Tiramisioux/cinemate/README.md

 ### Some words of caution when powering both the Pi and an external monitor.

 According to discussions in the DSLR community it seems that you can get in a situation when you have HDMI connected and power to the camera but not to the monitor.
-When connecting the monitor to a power source there is apparently a risc that for a millisecond you have power to the monitor but no ground.
+When connecting the monitor to a power source there is apparently a risk that for a millisecond you have power to the monitor but no ground.
 Then the ground will be through the HDMI cable, burning everything in its way.

 Only way to avoid this is to have separate power sources for monitor and camera.
 Otherwise HDMI should be connected last and disconnected first.
 Never hot swap power cables while HDMI is connected to monitor.